last amended: September 28, 2020

 You have the right to request information about the processing of your personal data by us at any time.
 We will explain the data processing to you in the context of the provision of information and provide you with an overview of the data stored about your person.

 If data stored by us is incorrect or no longer up to date, you have the right to have this data corrected.
 You may also request that your data be deleted.
 Should deletion not be possible in exceptional cases due to other legal provisions, the data will be blocked so that it is only available for this legal purpose.
-You can also have the processing of your data restricted, e.g. if you believe that the data stored by us is not correct.
+You can also have the processing of your data restricted, e.g. if you are of the opinion that the data stored by us is not correct.
 You also have the right to data transferability, i.e. we can send you a digital copy of the personal data you have provided on request.

-To exercise the rights described here, you can contact us at any time using the contact details listed in section 1 above.
+In order to exercise the rights described here, you can contact us at any time using the contact details listed in section 1 above.
 This also applies if you wish to receive copies of guarantees proving an adequate level of data protection.

 Finally, you have the right to complain to the data protection supervisory authority responsible for us.
-You may exercise this right with a supervisory authority in the Member State of your residence, workplace, or alleged infringement.
+You may exercise this right with a supervisory authority in the Member State of your residence, workplace or alleged infringement.
 The competent supervisory authority is in Berlin: Berlin Commissioner for Data Protection and Freedom of Information, Friedrichstr.
 219, 10969 Berlin.

 Right of withdrawal and objection